osm-spline/xappy.js/README.rst

 Basic setup
 =============

-Just execute bootstrap.sh which will install node and everything you need into your local directory.
-If you don't trust us read the bootstrap.sh.
-If you have node and npm installed you can just use "npm link src/nodejs/" to install all the dependencies.
+Just read doc/installation.md

 Dependencies
 =============

 For dependencies checkout the package.json file.
-One special case is the node-postgres lib.
-Use a patched version: https://github.com/AlexanderS/node-postgres

 If you try the libxml branch make sure you have installed libxml for developers.